NAVAJO NATION FILM OFFICE

 Otherworldly.
 That is often how the Navajo Nation is described with diverse and breathtaking landscapes.
 Expanding across three states, the Navajo Nation has a location for your film or still photography project.
 To find your next film location, visit our location gallery.

 Niha'alchini Filmmakers Program

 An educational initiative from the Navajo Nation Film Office, the Niha'alchini Filmmakers Program's goal is to educate, challenge, and prepare our Dine youth in film and media production.
 To learn more, visit our Niha'alchini Filmmakers page.

-Once a return to full service is determined, Productions are expected to adhere to the Alliance of Motion Picture and Television Producers Industry-Wide Labor-Management Safety Committee Task Force “Proposed Health and Safety Guidelines for Motion Picture, Television, and Streaming Productions During the COVID-19 Pandemic”, otherwise referred to as the AMPTP’s White Paper, in addition to other current and future COVID-19-related health and safety guidance.
+As the Navajo Nation reopens to the public, the Navajo Nation Film Office would like to remind all productions they are expected to adhere to the Alliance of Motion Picture and Television Producers Industry-Wide Labor-Management Safety Committee Task Force “Proposed Health and Safety Guidelines for Motion Picture, Television, and Streaming Productions During the COVID-19 Pandemic”, otherwise referred to as the AMPTP’s White Paper, in addition to other current and future COVID-19-related health and safety guidance.

 On September 21, 2020, the COVID-19 Right to Work Agreement with DGA, IATSE, SAG-AFTRA, and Teamsters/Basic Crafts, otherwise known as the Return to Work Agreement was effective and applicable to all Union signatory productions.
 The Return to Work Agreement was extended and modified in April 2021, and all terms and conditions have been mutually agreed upon by the respective parties (SAG-AFTRA, DGA, IATSE, Teamsters).